VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 Optimize your WiFi network using WiFi Analyzer (open-source) by examining surrounding WiFi networks, measuring their signal strength as well as identifying crowded channels.

 #### Note for Android OS 6 Users:
 Some users running Android OS 6 (Marshmallow) have reported that the location service must be enabled for the application to see WiFi networks.
 Marshmallow users may need to turn on the location service, even though WiFi Analyzer does not explicitly require it.
-[This appears to be attributed to a potential issue in Android OS 6 that requires location service in order to see WiFi networks](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/issues/23).
+[This appears to be attributed to Android OS 6 that requires location service in order to see WiFi networks](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/issues/23).

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" alt="Get it on Google Play" height="100">](https://play.google.com/store/apps/details?id=com.vrem.wifianalyzer)
 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="100">](https://f-droid.org/repository/browse/?fdid=com.vrem.wifianalyzer)